 The fact that this island is a fair distance from the coast makes it a highly recommendable destination in our opinion only when combining beach activities with snorkelling or scuba diving.

-We have a post with a video about Koh Tao.
+We have a post of Koh Tao.

 Chumphon, on the western coast of the Gulf of Thailand, is one of the ports from which ferries sail to the nearby islands of Koh Tao, Koh Samui and Koh Phangan.

 Although very pretty, its beaches can’t compare to those of the islands; nevertheless, it has the advantage that it is faster accessible from Bangkok and has a long coastline, making it the perfect destination for those travellers who are looking for a quiet retreat next to the seashore.